Best cable cars and mountain trains in Austria

 Schlossalmbahn cable car, Bad Hofgastein

 The Schlossalmbahn cable car was built in Bad Hofgastein back in summer 2018.
-Anyone eager to stretch their legs can be whisked to the Schlossalm summit in minutes, where you’ll find a range of circular walking trails.
+Anyone eager to stretch their legs can be whisked up to 1,302m in minutes, to find a range of circular walking trails.
 For families, gentle routes will give kids a chance to burn some energy, and capture their imaginations as they try and spot the eagles, mammoths and cows carved into rocks along the way.

 Zwölferhorn cable car, St Gilgen